bwks/cupi/README.md

 ### CUPI is a Python module to manage Cisco Unity Connection via the CUPI REST API

+### Attention
+This project is no longer maintained.
+Please see: https://github.com/JugglerMaster/cupi for an updated version.

 ### Installation
 Clone repository
 ```bash